euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 starting with a zero value function.
 This is called *value iteration*.

 A more efficient approach is *policy iteration*.
-It starts with an initial policy (like the heuristic linear ) and gradually improves it with a two steps procedure:
+It starts with an initial policy (like the heuristic linear (:ref:`eq-feedback-lin`)) and gradually improves it with a two steps procedure:

 #. **policy evaluation:** the current policy is evaluated, which
    includes computing the average cost (:ref:`eq-cost`) and the so-called